Respiratory Therapy Bachelor's Program

 - Get the highest grade point average you possibly can

 - Visit a respiratory therapy department and talk with a respiratory therapist to make certain you know what you are getting into.

 What are my chances of getting into the Respiratory Therapy program?

-- Interest in this profession is very high and growing.
+- Interest in the profession is very high and growing.

-- Admission to the program is limited to 20 students as full admits who start in Spring Semester of their sophomore year.
+- Admission to the program is limited to 20 students as full admits who start in spring semester of their sophomore years.